Ivan-Grigorev/GoIT_Block_2-Project/README.md

 ```
 pip install pipenv
 ```
-For the application to work corretly, you need to install the neccessary Python libraries.
+For the application to work correctly, you need to install the necessary Python libraries.
 For the installation of the libraries, use the following command:
 ```
 pipenv sync
 ```